Daniel-Wieczorek/CppLibraries/doc/result/Readme.md

 operation.
 It can hold either a value of type `T` or an error of type `E`.
 This class is part of the `custom::library` namespace.

-ToDo: Plan for future impl:
 `Result` supports `std::variant` introduced in Cpp starting from version 17 and can be used instead of raw union type.
+Library can be compiled for C++ version 14 and 17.

 ## Template Parameters